ProvableHQ/ARCs/arc-0039/README.md

 ## 1. Abstract

-Aleo.org is a Layer 1 zero-knowledge blockchain with two types of logic: Record and Mapping.
-Record logic, based on the UTXO model, offers privacy and scalability, while Mapping resembles legacy protocols—public and less scalable.
-For DeFi to thrive on Aleo, we need a full featured record logic.
-Therefore, record logic needs a key feature: asynchronous data transfers between users: signal records.
+If we could use records everywhere instead of mappings, we could make Aleo fully scalable, thus banks and insurance could put their entire operatins on Aleo, which would make Aleo's value an order of magnitude higher.
+Mappings map keys to values, that is readable by all.
+We can use records for the same purpose if we allow their public fields to be read by transitions even if the record owner, and the transition signer is different.
+For this purpose we would create a new type of records: signal records.

-Signal records have two features over current records:
+Signal records have two features different from current legacy records:
+- Signal records' public fields can be read by any signer in a transition regardless who owns those records.
-- their serial number is public, thus everyone can know if they were spent or not.
-This is useful for representing time, price data, system settings, and authorization records.
+- Signal records' serial number is public, thus everyone knows if they were spent or not.
-- if signal records can be used in transitions by any signer, if signer is different from signal record owner, then only its public fields can be read.
-Signal record can also only be consumed by their owner.

-By enabling transitions to read unspent signal records' public fields (regardless of ownership) within transitions, we can fully eliminate reliance on Mapping in DeFi apps, allowing us to build fully scalable and private DeFi applications, thus make Aleo a success.
-This enhancement is crucial for Aleo’s DeFi ecosystem to reach its full potential.

 This new feature has several applications, including but not limited to:
 1. **Authorization**